viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

    You can find these toggles under their respective component: click a control pane to expand it if it is collapsed.
    The screenshot below shows a machine with a configured `base` component, so the two toggles appear under the `base` control pane, but you can always find them under their own control pane as well.
 1. The camera component displays the raw camera feed, but the transform camera will additionally overlay a bounding box on the same feed if a matching object is detected.
-   Try placing an object you trained your ML model on in front of the camera.
+   Try placing an object your ML model can recognize in front of the camera.
    The transform camera should draw a bounding box around that object in the live camera feed, and indicate a confidence threshold for the match.

    {{< imgproc src="/tutorials/filtered-camera-module/transform-camera-overlay.png" alt="The control tab in the Viam app showing both a live camera feed and the live transform camera overlay, with the latter correctly detecting a viam figure with a confidence score of 0.97" resize="800x" >}}